alissonperez/deepicker/README.md

 Features:

 - Simple implementation.
+- Increases performance processing only what client asks for.
-- Non-blocking processing.
+- Non-blocking processing, it handles promisses in parallel very well.
 - Simple usage by clients.
-Just receive an `include` and `exclude` querystring bypass it to library.
+Just receive an `include` and `exclude` querystring and send then to Deepicker.

 ### Installation